U.S. states tell phone companies: Stop robocalls

 This ruling “should remove any doubt about your legal authority to empower consumers by providing call-blocking technology to help stop robocalls, scam text messages and unwanted telemarketing calls,” attorneys general including Indiana’s Greg Zoeller and Missouri’s Chris Koster told the phone companies.

-Technology already exists to stop robocalls on Internet phone services and Android phones, they added.
+Technology already exists to stop robocalls on Internet phone services and Android phones, the attorneys general added.

-Marty Jackley, the South Dakota attorney general and president of the National Association of Attorneys General, said the technology can help thwart the large number of phone scams, including identity theft, that states have identified.

-“Our expectation and hope is that the leading telecommunications providers will take advantage of the rule change and use the new technology,” Jackley said in an interview.

 Last year, the FCC received more than 215,000 complaints alleging violations of the Telephone Consumer Protection Act, a federal law meant to curb robocalls and telemarketing abuses.
 They are by far the most common consumer complaint it receives.

+On July 7, a federal judge ordered Time Warner Cable Inc to pay a Texas woman $229,500 for placing 153 automated calls to her phone after she told it to stop.

-While more than 217 million phone numbers have been registered with the National Do Not Call Registry, many companies ignore it, according to the Federal Trade Commission.
+While more than 217 million phone numbers have been registered with the National Do Not Call Registry, many companies ignore it, sometimes to commit fraud, according to the Federal Trade Commission.

-Jon Banks, a spokesman for USTelecom, a trade group representing phone companies, in a statement said the group is “fully on board” with the states, and will continue working closely with authorities “to put bad actors out of business.”
+Jon Banks, a spokesman for USTelecom, a trade group representing phone companies, in a statement said the group was “fully on board” with the states’ request and will continue working closely with the FTC and states “to put bad actors out of business.”

-CenturyLink said it shares consumers’ “frustration” with mass telephone solicitations, and Verizon encouraged better enforcement of anti-robocalling laws.
+In a separate statement, CenturyLink said it shares consumers’ “frustration” with mass telephone solicitations.
 The other phone companies had no immediate comment or referred to the USTelecom statement.
+(Reporting by Jonathan Stempel in New York; Editing by Alan Crosby)